tacolopo/tacolopo-cosmwasm-templates/README.md

 # CosmWasm Starter Pack

-## This is a fork from the https://github.com/InterWasm/cw-template
+## This is a fork from https://github.com/InterWasm/cw-template

 This is a template to build smart contracts in Rust to run inside a [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) module on all chains that enable it.